 ManagedSeed Controller

-The ManagedSeed controller in the gardenlet reconciles ManagedSeed that refers to Shoot scheduled on Seed the gardenlet is responsible for.
+The ManagedSeed controller in the gardenlet reconciles ManagedSeeds that refers to Shoot scheduled on Seed the gardenlet is responsible for.
 Additionally, the controller monitors Seeds, which are owned by ManagedSeeds for which the gardenlet is responsible.

 On ManagedSeed reconciliation, the controller first waits for the referenced Shoot to undergo a reconciliation process.
 Once the Shoot is successfully reconciled, the controller sets the ShootReconciled status of the ManagedSeed to true.
-Then, it creates garden namespace within the target Shoot cluster.
+Then, it creates garden namespace within the target shoot cluster.
 The controller also manages secrets related to Seeds, such as the backup and kubeconfig secrets.
 It ensures that these secrets are created and updated according to the ManagedSeed spec.
-Finally, it deploys the gardenlet within the specified Shoot cluster which registers the Seed cluster.
+Finally, it deploys the gardenlet within the specified shoot cluster which registers the Seed cluster.

 On ManagedSeed deletion, the controller first deletes the corresponding Seed that was originally created by the controller.
-Subsequently, it deletes the gardenlet instance within the Shoot cluster.
+Subsequently, it deletes the gardenlet instance within the shoot cluster.
 The controller also ensures the deletion of related Seed secrets.
-Finally, the dedicated garden namespace within the Shoot cluster is deleted.
+Finally, the dedicated garden namespace within the shoot cluster is deleted.

 NetworkPolicy Controller